Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Use this in-depth guide to every Disney cruise ship to learn what’s different (and what’s the same) about Disney’s cruise ships, including which one is the best choice for your family.

-Editor’s note: Disney’s sixth ship, called Disney Treasure, will set sail in 2024; its seventh ship, Disney Adventure, will sail around Southeast Asia beginning in 2025.
+Editor’s note: Disney’s sixth ship, called Disney Treasure, will set sail in December 2024; its seventh ship, Disney Adventure, will sail around Southeast Asia beginning in 2025; and its eighth ship, Disney Destiny, will sail from Fort Lauderdale, Florida starting November 2025.

 1. Disney Magic